JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 ```
 together with a change in the sign of the coefficient of 𝑖.

 I ran both solvers on the Trefethen problem, in a new session, both not accounting for aliasing.
-And they are Idenitcal where is the script with result:
+And they are identical here is the script with result:
 ```julia
 using PyPlot
 using Statistics: mean, var